A Capella Singing Group Workshop Series

 Girls' Science Investigations

 GradSWE at Yale is part of the Society of Women Engineers, an international organization committed to promoting women in engineering.
-Together with Pathways to Science, GradSWE runs numerous Engineering Days for middle and high school students throughout the year.
-The goal of Engineering Day is to show attendees that learning a new skill to a level that lets them build a real robot or conduct a true scientific experiment does not need to be intimidating.
-Past projects include programming a self-watering garden and building an air-quality monitor.
+Together with Pathways to Science, GradSWE runs numerous engineering-focused days for middle and high school students throughout the year.
+In the past, students have programmed wearable light-up devices and built air-quality monitors.

 Health Professionals Recruitment and Exposure Program

 Health Professionals Recruitment and Exposure Program (HPREP) is a pipeline program through the Student National Medical Association and Latino Medical Student Association at Yale.
-HPREP aims to provide high school students with the skills and resources to succeed in the college-application process by providing instructional classroom sessions, workshops, and one-on-one meetings.
-By the end of the program, each student will have drafted and edited their first college essay and completed a health-related research project and oral presentation.
+HPREP aims to expose students to all aspects of the health professions, including medicine, nursing, and public health.
+It also provides students with the skills and resources to succeed in the college-application process by providing instructional classroom sessions, workshops, and one-on-one meetings.

 Hear Your Song